d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 ## Summary

-* Documents are preprocessed by tokenizing the words or characters and mapping them into indices.
+* We preprocessed the documents by tokenizing them into words or characters and then mapping into indices.

 ## Exercises